In this practical we will investigate some CTCF ChIPseq for the Mel and Ch12 cellines.

 ## Warning in submitGreatJob(UpinCh12, species = "mm10", request_interval = 1, : GREAT gives a warning:

-## does not work well with the GREAT Significant by Both view due to a
+## work well with the GREAT Significant by Both view due to a saturation of the

 ##

-## The default enrichment tables contain no associated genes for the input
+## The default enrichment table does not contain informatin of associated genes for

-## regions.
+## each input region.
 You can set `download_by = 'tsv'` to download the complete

 ##